surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Connection

    **Connection** specifies a database connection from which a model can retrieve the data.
-Following are the steps to be followed to set up the connection.
+Following are the steps to be followed to set up database connection.

 **I.**  Get the connection details for your database such as Host name, schema name, username and password from your             **Database Administrator**.